MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/setting-up-photon-unity-networking-with-playfab.md

 };
 ```

 This callback is not invoked for the very first user entering the room.
 Use **Room created** to intercept the first player join.

-> [!NOTE]
-> You may acquire additional data about the event using 'args' argument.
-The example of **args** payload is given below.
+You may acquire additional data about the event using 'args' argument.

+The example of 'args' payload is shown below.

 ```javascript
 {